 Punic Wars

-The primary cause of the Punic Wars was the clash of interests between the expanding Carthaginian and Roman spheres of influence.
-The Romans were particularly interested in expansion via Sicily, most of which lay under Carthaginian control.
-At the start of the first Punic War, Carthage was the ascendant power of the Mediterranean, with an extensive maritime empire, while Rome was rapidly rising in prominence as the dominant power in Italy.
-By the conclusion of the third war, Rome had conquered Carthage's entire empire and razed the city itself to the ground, becoming in the process the most powerful state of the Mediterranean.
+The main cause of the Punic Wars was the fight of interests between the existing Carthaginian Empire and the expanding Roman Republic.
+The Romans were initially interested in expansion via Sicily (which at that time was a cultural melting pot), part of which lay under Carthaginian control.
+At the start of the first Punic War, Carthage was the dominant power of the Western Mediterranean, with an extensive maritime empire, while Rome was the rapidly ascending power in Italy, but lacked the naval power of Carthage.

-The First Punic War was fought between Carthage and the Roman Republic from 264 to 241 BC.
+The First Punic War was primarily fought in Sicily and at sea.
+Both states suffered heavily; Rome was the victor, receiving Sicily and Sardinia as spoils.
 It was the first of three major wars between the two powers for supremacy in the Mediterranean Sea.
 After 23 years of fighting, Rome emerged the victor and imposed heavy conditions upon Carthage as the price for peace.
 The conflict was called the "Punic War" because Rome's name for Carthaginians was Punici (older Phoenici, due to their Phoenician ancestry).

 In the middle of the 3rd century BC, the power of Rome was growing.
 Following centuries of internal rebellions and disturbances, the whole of the Italian peninsula was tightly secured under Roman hands.
 All enemies - such as the Latin league or the Samnites - had been overcome, and the invasion of Pyrrhus of Epirus was repelled.